Why Do Cats Have Whiskers?

 Do Whiskers Measure Whether a Cat Can Fit Through a Space?

-I have heard it said that a cat’s whiskers are precisely as wide as their body and that the cat uses those whiskers to decide if they can squeeze through a narrow space.
+I have heard it said that a cat’s whiskers are precisely as wide as their body, and that the cat uses those whiskers to decide if they can squeeze through a narrow space.

-As far as the body width equals whisker width theory goes, I would ask, what happens if the cat gains or loses weight?
-I have heard this theory for years, but I just ain’t buying it.
+As far as the body width equals whisker width idea goes, I would ask, what happens if the cat gains or loses weight?
+I have heard this story for years, but I can find no academic research to confirm this, and I simply do not believe there is any validity to it.

 Do you think the lion in this photo would rely on his whiskers to tell him the opening is too narrow?